0xMati/Tech-Blog/Security/Microsoft Defender for Identity/Troubleshoot/Why Low success rate of active name resolution shows up.md

 ---

+## Opening ports from Domain Controllers or MDI Sensors is *not* a security issue

+This one comes up all the time:
+> “We can’t open TCP/135 or UDP/137 from our Domain Controllers — that’s a security risk!”

+Let’s clear that up once and for all

+### 1. Direction matters

+The MDI sensor — whether installed directly on a Domain Controller or running standalone —
+**initiates outbound connections** to other devices on ports **135 (RPC)**, **137 (NetBIOS)**, or **3389 (RDP)**.

+That means:
+- The DC **is not exposing** new listening services to the network.
+- It’s just sending *queries* to endpoints it already authenticates and manages.

+> These are **outbound, short-lived client connections**, not inbound exposure points.

+### 2. It’s all internal, authenticated traffic

+MDI doesn’t talk to random internet hosts.
+All these requests target **internal machines**.
+If your internal network is so compromised that a simple outbound RPC from a DC is dangerous… you already have bigger problems.

+### 3. Port filtering ≠ segmentation

+Blocking 135/137/3389 from the DC doesn’t improve your security posture.
+It only:
+- breaks name resolution telemetry,
+- reduces detection visibility,
+- and triggers unnecessary “Low success rate of active name resolution” alerts.

+Proper segmentation is about **who can authenticate to the DC**, not **which internal port numbers the DC can query**.

 ## TL;DR

 - **Reverse DNS** is a working fallback ✅
 - But it doesn’t “heal” the **Active Name Resolution** score ❌
 - If RPC / NetBIOS / RDP fail >90%, the alert stays red 🔴
 - It’s expected — not a bug
+- Open required ports from DC to Devices

 ---